Islamist insurgency in Burkina Faso: 2017

-Between 27 March – 10 April 2017, the governments of Mali, France, and Burkina Faso launched a joint operation name "Operation Panga," composed of 1,300 soldiers from the three countries, in Fhero forest, near the Burkina Faso-Mali border, considered a sanctuary for Ansarul Islam.
+Between 27 March – 10 April 2017, the governments of Mali, France, and Burkina Faso launched a joint operation named "Operation Panga", composed of 1,300 soldiers from the three countries, in Fhero forest, near the Burkina Faso-Mali border, considered a sanctuary for Ansarul Islam.
 On 5 April, Jama'at Nasr al-Islam wal Muslimin detonated an improvised explosive device on a French military vehicle, injuring two people.
-An allied detachment found the militants during a search operation, but the armed Islamist group members attacked again, slaying a soldier.
+An allied detachment found the militants during a search operation, but the armed Islamist group members attacked again, killing a French soldier.
 During the ensuing twelve days of searching, two jihadists were killed, eight were taken prisoner, and up to 200 suspects were arrested.
-The French forces quickly returned to the offensive, leading several successful raids against military targets.
+The French forces quickly returned to the offensive, with several successful raids against military targets.

-On 27 May, in Pétéga, a retired policeman was assassinated by a group of armed men, but one of them was killed during the operation.
-On the night between 2 and 3 June, at least five people, including a couple and their child, were murdered in targeted attacks across Soum province.
+On 27 May, in Pétéga, a retired policeman was assassinated by militants.
+On the night of June 2, at least five people, including a couple and their child, were murdered in targeted attacks across Soum province.
 On 9 June, military forces rounded up 74 villagers in the town of Djibo accused of collaborating with Ansarul Islam.
 Several of the villagers were tortured, two fatally.
-On 12 July, a shootout between authorities and jihadists took place, with no casualties.
+On 12 July, a shootout between government forces and jihadist militants took place, with no casualties.

 The head of Ansarul Islam, Ibrahim Malam Dicko, was killed in June 2017.
-The group announced a new leader, Jafar Dicko.
-On the night of 24 to 25 July, five members of Ansarul Islam Ansarul Islam were assassinated in the villages of Ndidja, Sibé and Neyba, Soum province, possibly by the new leadership.
+He was succeeded by Jafar Dicko.
+On the night of July 24, five members of Ansarul Islam were assassinated in the villages of Ndidja, Sibé and Neyba, Soum province, possibly by the new leadership.